 Google is also advancing its AI music generation tools with the introduction of Lyria 3 and its more advanced iteration, Lyria 3 Pro.
 Lyria 3 is now accessible via a paid preview through the Gemini API and Google AI Studio, enabling developers to experiment with its capabilities.
 Lyria 3 Pro, designed for professionals, focuses on generating longer, structurally aware music tracks and is being integrated into more Google products.
 This move positions Google's AI music tools as serious contenders for creative professionals, potentially impacting digital audio workstations and music production software that might integrate with these APIs, as reported by Google AI Blog here and here, and TechCrunch here.
+The Decoder notes that Lyria 3 Pro was trained on data that Google has the right to use, highlighting the importance of data rights in AI development.

 In a move to capture a larger user base, Google has launched "switching tools" that facilitate the transfer of chats and personal information from other chatbots directly into Gemini.
 This initiative aims to lower the barrier for users considering a switch to Gemini, potentially increasing its user base and data pool for further model training.
 This competitive maneuver, reported by TechCrunch here, directly impacts the competitive landscape among major AI chatbot providers.